We're all about loving our community,

 We try to do that by creating a welcoming space for teens of all ages to come together and just be themselves.
 Apart from regular meetings, they get to participate in special events, such as hiking, bowling, game/movie nights, fishing/camping, beach trips, concerts, and more!

-Our Wednesday-night meetings for middle and high school students (grades 6 to 12) provide them a break from their usual routines and a chance to refresh themselves with God’s Word.
+Our Sunday morning meetings for middle and high school students (grades 6 to 12) provide them a break from their usual routines and a chance to refresh themselves with God’s Word.
 But there’s much more to these meetings than Bible study.

 Friendship and fun are also very important, so a whole lot of relational activities are woven in, such as board games, icebreakers, and card games.
 Through this mix of activities, our teens learn how to engage with God as well as with each other in a way that they can relate to.

-Prayer is a big part of all that we do.
-In fact, we intentionally take time to learn about prayer and put it into practice together during our monthly prayer meeting.
+Prayer (a two-way conversation between God and us) is not just a big part of all that we do – it is in fact our foundation.
+We cannot function properly for any length of time without being in communication with the One Who gives us life and breath.
+In addition to incorporating it in all our services and encouraging everyone to make it as much a part of their day to day existence as eating and breathing, we intentionally take time to learn about prayer and put it into practice together during our monthly prayer meeting.
 We usually meet in the evening on the third Sunday of the month.

-Come with your prayer needs, and be ready to pray for others in our church and the larger community as well as for our nation.
+Come with your prayer needs, and be ready to pray and listen together for others in our church and the larger community as well as for our nation.

 We also host an annual fall prayer conference where we invite speakers from outside to come and minister to us.
 These conferences are open to all, so you are most welcome to attend.